 (7) Retirement from the Practice of Medicine (Reserved).

-(8) Duty to ReportChanges in Registration ChangesInformation Occurring Outside of the Application or Renewal Licensing Process.
+(8) Duty to Report Registration Changes Occurring Outside of the Application or Renewal Process.
 Pursuant to 243 CMR 2.04, an applicant or licensee shall notify the Board in writing when information provided on his or her licensing or renewal application changes during the application or renewal period.
 The application or renewal period means the day the initial application or renewal application is filed to the day the license is issued or renewed.
-In addition, a licensee has a duty to report to the Board when certain the following information provided to the Board as part of the registration process changes.
-The licensee shall notify A written report shall be sent to the Board in writing within 30 days of when the change occurred.
+In addition, a licensee has a duty to report to the Board when the following information provided to the Board as part of the registration process changes.
+The licensee shall notify the Board in writing within 30 days of when the change occurred.
 The applicant or licensee shall keep the following information current:

 (a) Home and Business Address.
 A licensee must report to the Board a change of home or business address within 30 days of the date of the change of address.

 (b) Change of Name.
-An applicant or licensee who changes his or her name shall provide notice to the Board, within 30 days of the date of the name change, pursuant to the procedures set forth in 243 CMR 2.02(14)on a form prescribed by the Board.
+An applicant or licensee who changes his or her name shall provide notice to the Board, within 30 days of the date of the name change, on a form prescribed by the Board.